Highfivery/pardot-marketing/readme.txt

 For more information, see the [plugin’s website](https://benmarshall.me/pardot-marketing).

 == Frequently Asked Questions ==

+= How do I add my own field validation rules? =

+Pardot Marketing uses the [jQuery Validation plugin](https://jqueryvalidation.org/) to handle & add custom valdations.
+You can add your own by using the `pardotmarketing_form_handler_scripts_filter` to add your own JS that can extend the form rules or inject your own JS rules via the `pardotmarketing_form_handler_validation_options_filter_[form_id]` filter.

 = Where should Pardot's Form Handler success and error locations be?  =